top of page

 What do you hope to communicate through your aesthetic?

 That we really see our beautiful earth down to the smallest plant and that I inspire others to do everything we can to protect it.
-In 2022 and 2023 I am representing all the endangered plants of Texas through my art and giving them a voice.
+I am currently representing all the federally endangered plants of Texas through my art and giving them a voice.

 How would others describe your work?